singh-man/books/crackingTheCoding/05_bitManipulation.md

 Either way, you should make sure to prepare thorough  test cases for this problem-and to actually run through them in your interview.

 **5.3 		Flip Bit to Win:** You have an integer and you can flip exactly one bit from a O to a 1.
-Write code to find the length of the longest sequence of 1 s you could create.
+Write code to find the length of the longest sequence of 1s you could create.

 EXAMPLE